marianobordonuy/fuels_uy_api/README.md

 This is an API to retrieve current fuel prices in Uruguay.

-## How do I access the information.
+## How do I access the information?

 There are 7 different fuel types:
 - Super 95 30S